Are you thinking of refinancing your home? Use this calculator to discover how much you can save today.

 Common use cases include:

-extend duration: stretching the loan out over a longer period of time
+Extend duration: Stretching the loan out over a longer period of time so cashflow can be used for other purposes.

-shorter duration: paying extra allows homeowners to save a bundle on interest, however many people will not do it unless it is required, thus some borrowers who originally chose a 30-year term might shift to a 20, 15 or 10-year term
+Shorter duration: Paying extra allows homeowners to save a bundle on interest, however many people will not do it unless it is required, thus some borrowers who originally chose a 30-year term might shift to a 20, 15 or 10-year term to force themselves to build home equity faster.

 How Common is Refinancing?